 Read more about the newborn physical examination.

 At five to eight days, but ideally at five days, your baby will have a blood spot (heel prick) test, which screens for a number of rare diseases, including cystic fibrosis and sickle cell disease.
 This is usually done by the midwife.

 See more about the blood spot (heel prick) test.

 Your baby will have a hearing test soon after birth.
 If you have your baby in hospital, this may be done before you leave.
-Otherwise, it will be done some time in the first few weeks at the hearing centre in your local hospital.
+Otherwise, it will be done some time in the first few weeks in your home, at an outpatient clinic or at your local health centre.

 See what the newborn hearing test involves.